dolopodog/StratAssist/README.md

 **Usage**

-Download the StratAssist zip, and extract the StratAssist-master folder to a location of your choice.
-Avoiding directories with spaces in their names makes the following steps easier.
+Download the StratAssist zip, and extract the StratAssist-master folder to a location of your choice (Avoid directories with spaces in their names to make the following steps easier)

 Open the "Run" dialog box, by pressing the Windows Key+R